QinYang79/DRCL/README.md

 # DRCL
-the code for 'Deep Reversible Consistency Learning for Cross-modal Retreval'
+The code for 'Deep Reversible Consistency Learning for Cross-modal Retrieval' (TMM)